nes-lab/shepherd-nova/docs/content/deployment.md

 WORK IN PROGRESS
 ```

+For now (Mai 2025) the testbed is reshaped to mimic an elongated multihop mesh-network on the lower part of the office-map.

 The initial deployment covered the ring of offices around the buildings ventilation system.
 The inner structure mostly blocks RF due to lots of metal vents.
 10 - 14 shepherd observers were used for the testrun.
 Unfortunately the RF-Performance of the nodes was not strong enough to close the gap between II62 and II75 (left side of plan).

-For now (Mai 2025) the testbed was reshaped to mimic an elongated multihop mesh-network on the lower part of the office-floor.

 ## Deployment